Leveraging Phase Polynomials for Quantum Circuit Optimization: Evaluation

-\textbf{Benchmarks:} In our experimental design, we selected a set of benchmark circuits that have been widely used in previous circuit optimization research, following prior work~\cite{amy2014polynomial, amy2018controlled, hietala2021POPL, kissinger2019pyzx, nam2018npj, xu2022PLDI, xu2023PLDI, li2024OOPSLA, ruiz2025quantum}.
-In addition, we incorporate new benchmarks of near-term quantum computing applications and future quantum supremacy scenarios.
-Specifically, our benchmarks encompass datasets for arithmetic circuits, multi-control Toffoli gate implementations, the Hamming coding function, simulations of Hamiltonian dynamics, and implementations of QAOA (Quantum Approximate Optimization Algorithm), Grover's algorithm, and Shor's algorithm.
+\textbf{Benchmarks.} In our experiment design, we selected a set of benchmark circuits that have been widely used in previous circuit optimization research~\cite{amy2014polynomial, amy2018controlled, hietala2021POPL, kissinger2019pyzx, nam2018npj, xu2022PLDI, xu2023PLDI, li2024OOPSLA, ruiz2025quantum}, complemented by new benchmarks representing near-term and fault-tolerant applications.
+The suite includes quantum arithmetic circuits, MCX, Hamming coding functions, Hamiltonian simulation, QAOA, Grover's algorithm, and Shor's algorithm.

-\textbf{Metrics:} We evaluate our optimization technique using two main metrics: the total gate count and the number of two-qubit CNOT gates (with SWAP gates decomposed into three CNOTs for physical circuits).
-The reduction rate is calculated as the percentage decrease in gate count relative to the original circuit, while the geometric mean reduction assesses the overall optimization performance.

-\textbf{Baselines:} For phase polynomial-only optimization, we compare our framework, PhasePoly, with two existing methods: the Rotation Merging technique proposed by Nam \etal~\cite{nam2018npj} and the minimum spanning tree (MST)-based heuristic phase parity network synthesis by Vandaele \etal~\cite{vandaele2022QuantumScienceTechnology}.
-Both methods are designed for single-block phase polynomial optimization, with the MST-based approach notably outperforming the earlier Gray-Synth framework~\cite{amy2018controlled} for randomly generated phase parity network synthesis tasks.

-For logical full circuit optimization, we compare our method with GRAY-SYNTH enhanced with additional $T$ gate reduction and flexible CCZ decomposition preprocessing techniques, allowing us to evaluate the relative advantages of our approach against phase polynomial optimization methods augmented with other synthesis techniques.
-In addition, we integrate our orthogonal optimization approach with the equivalent-subcircuit rewriting method QUESO~\cite{xu2023PLDI}, an optimizer that leverages equivalent-circuit rewriting and state-of-the-art search-based techniques, for both phase-polynomial and non-phase-polynomial cases.

-For our hardware-friendly circuit optimization evaluation, we compare our method along several perspectives: \textbf{1.
-Only Mapping.} The original circuit is directly processed by the general circuit mapper Sabre~\cite{zou2024lightsabre, li+:asplos19} without any logical optimization; \textbf{2.
-Only Topology-Aware Synthesis.} Steiner Tree-based synthesis~\cite{nash2020qst, vandaele2022QuantumScienceTechnology} is applied to the original circuit, which only relies on phase polynomial synthesis and is SWAP free; \textbf{3.
-General Optimization and Mapping.} QUESO is used for logical optimization prior to applying Sabre for qubit mapping; \textbf{4.
-Phase Polynomial Integrated Optimization and Mapping.} Combined our orthogonal framework PhasePoly with Queso to showcase the physical circuit performance difference through targeted phase polynomial optimization; and \textbf{5.
-Hardware-Friendly Circuit Generation:} For circuits exhibiting recurring patterns, hardware-friendly templates are generated for specific building blocks, and the resulting physical circuits are compared with those produced by other methods.

-\textbf{Setup:} We set the memory-bounded priority queue and solution set sizes based on the synthesis time budget for each benchmark.
-On an Intel Xeon 2.20GHz CPU, with a queue and solution size of 10,000, $84\%$ of benchmarks are solved within 120 seconds, and all within 400 seconds.
-We also compare the performance of the PhasePoly technique with Queso under various time budgets in Section~\ref{sec:timeanalysis}.